Mathomeister/josephbahous/docs/tech-stack.md

 ## Hosting & Deployment
 - **GitHub Pages:** Current static site hosting solution (free, integrates with GitHub repo)
+  - **Production deployment will use the client's GitHub account and repository.**
+  - **Custom domain josephbahous.com is registered on GoDaddy and will be used for production.**
 - **Netlify/Vercel:** Considered for future production (advanced CI/CD, serverless functions, analytics)
 - **AWS S3 + CloudFront:** Option for enterprise-grade scalability (not currently used)